Learning to Efficiently Plan Robust Frictional Multi-Object Grasps: Related work

 \citet{Harada-ICRA-1998} proposed some of the earliest works on multi-object grasping.
 In ~\cite{Harada-ICRA-1998, Harada-IROS-1998, Harada-TRA-2000} they develop conditions for enveloping grasps of multiple objects using a multi-fingered robot hand, and under a rolling contact assumption.
 Not long after, \citet{Yamada-ICRA-2005} proposed a series of methods~\cite{Yamada-ICRA-2005, Yamada-ISMNHS-2005,Yamada-ROBIO-2009, Yamada-ICMA-2012, Yamada-JCSE-2015} to evaluate the grasp stability of multiple planar objects grasped by a multi-fingered robot hand.
 While these were the pioneering works on multi-object grasping, their results focused on numerical simulations, without physical robot multi-object grasps.
 This paper derives conditions for equilibrium multi-object grasps, under the frictional point-contact model and shows physical robot multi-object grasps.

 Recently, \citet{Chen-IROS-2021} investigated the problem of dipping a robot hand inside a pile of identical spherical objects, closing the hand and estimating the number of objects remaining in the hand after lifting. \citet{Shenoy-CoRR-2021} focused on the same problem but with a goal of transferring the picked spherical objects to another bin.
-Our work is focused on frictional multi-object grasps of arbitrary convex polygonal objects spread over a plane, so physics-based planning is required. ~\cite{Dogar-RSS-2011, Danielczuk-CASE-2018, Huang-IROS-2021, Agboh-Humanoids-2018}.
+Our work is focused on frictional multi-object grasps of arbitrary convex polygonal objects spread over a plane, so physics-based planning is required~\cite{Dogar-RSS-2011, Danielczuk-CASE-2018, Huang-IROS-2021, Agboh-Humanoids-2018}.

-\citet{Sakamoto-IROS-2021} proposed a picking system that first uses robot pushing~\cite{largescalerearrange, Bejjani-IROS-2021, Mohammed-ICRA-2020}, to move one cuboid to the other and thereafter grasps both cuboids in a two-step process.
-In this paper, we take a single-step approach and derive conditions for multi-object grasping under the frictional point contact model.
-Given the uncertainty in grasping systems~\cite{Agboh-WAFR-2018, Agboh-arxiv-2021}, we plan robust multi-object grasps to significantly improve PPH.
+\citet{Sakamoto-IROS-2021} proposed a picking system that first uses robot pushing~\cite{largescalerearrange, Bejjani-IROS-2021, Mohammed-ICRA-2020}, to move one cuboid to the other and thereafter grasps both cuboids in separate actions.
+In this paper, we take a single-step push-grasp action and derive conditions for multi-object grasping under the frictional point contact model.
+Given the uncertainty in grasping systems~\cite{Agboh-WAFR-2018, Agboh-arxiv-2021}, we plan robust multi-object grasps to improve PPH.